Table of Contents

 Who Can Witness Your Signature?

 In some circumstances, there are requirements concerning who can witness your signature on documents.
-For example, when signing a deed as the sole director of a company, your witness must be someone:
+In other cases, there is generally accepted ‘best practice,’ which may include that your witness must be someone:

 - not involved in making the deed (not the other party or their lawyer);